-- Computing the length can be optimized using shifts. - Our approach only requires to compute few extra terms. - Approximate division keeps the auxiliary numbers "small". - We need a trick to avoid evaluation of termination proofs.
+- Computing the length can be optimized using shifts. - Our approach only requires to compute few extra terms. - Approximate division keeps the auxiliary numbers "small". - We use a method to avoid evaluation of termination proofs.

 What have we implemented so far?